 ACHILLEA MILLEFOLIUM Yarrow.
 Extract from the flower heads of this ancient herbal, a known anti-inflammatory and anti-irritant.
 Adds sheen to the hair and has a firming action on the skin.

 ADANSONIA DIGITATA Baobab Oil.
-Rich emollient helps maintain skin elasticity and restore moisture to dry, sun-stressed skin.
+Rich emollient helps maintain skin elasticity and restore moisture to dehydrated, sun-stressed skin and dry hair.
 Its high vitamin D content makes it ideal for after sun use.
 Also rich in antioxidantsparticularly vitamin Cand essential fatty acids, very nourishing to the skin.

 AESCULUS HIPPOCASTANUM Horse Chestnut.
 Anti-inflammatory, anti-irritant and mild astringent that helps stimulate circulation to the skin.
 Often found in massage lotions, and in products for sensitive skin for its sedative properties.
 Contains saponins.